 Roebling Park sits in the Northeast corner of picturesque Saxonburg.
 Cooper Hall is located in Roebling Park behind the Saxonburg Museum.

 Roebling Park is named in honor of John Augustus Roebling, who founded Saxonburg in 1832.
 Roebling was the inventor of wire rope and was the designer of the Brooklyn Bridge.
 His wire rope shop is located in the Park, as well as a replica of the Brooklyn Bridge.

 Rental Information for Cooper Hall & Roebling Park is below.
 For availability, please see the Availability Calendar toward the bottom of this page.
-Gatherings must adhere to the Pennsylvania Governor's current COVID-19 restrictions.
+Gatherings must adhere to the CDC's Guidelines for COVID-19.